Turn Out The Lights

 Of course we’re getting the tiny pullet eggs.
 And because the days are shorter we are not getting as many as we would have in the spring or summer.

 So we might not have enough to sell, but we have plenty to keep our bellies full through the season, without the added stress on the flock.
+(When we can’t sell eggs we’re still making money!
+See how in my post How to Make Money on the Homestead!)

 With the consistent flow of new chicks every year we’re always set to have new pullets start laying in the fall!